icon-project/stacks-go-sdk/pkg/stacks_blockchain_api_client/docs/GetStxSupplyResponse.md

 ### NewGetStxSupplyResponse

-`func NewGetStxSupplyResponse(unlockedPercent string, totalStx string, unlockedStx string, blockHeight int32, ) *GetStxSupplyResponse`
+`func NewGetStxSupplyResponse(unlockedPercent string, totalStx string, totalStxYear2050 string, unlockedStx string, blockHeight int32, ) *GetStxSupplyResponse`

 NewGetStxSupplyResponse instantiates a new GetStxSupplyResponse object This constructor will assign default values to properties that have it defined,